-Now to this week’s Ask Dr. Geier column.
-It discusses a diagnosis that really had fallen out of favor in recent years but occasionally returns.
+In this week’s Ask Dr. Geier column, I discuss a diagnosis that really had fallen out of favor in recent years but occasionally returns.
 As always, please refer to my disclaimer about me discussing specific medical information online or by email.

 What has been your experience with recovery after surgery to treat plica syndrome in terms of the patient getting back into playing shape?
 Especially in volleyball players?